Justin-font/katacoda-scenarios/hello-world/step1.md

 ## woaw without instaling python i can run python !
 And you can run more than pyhton, node, mongoDB, almost every tech have it own image and you can also create your own.
-Here you can see all images avaible on Docker https://hub.docker.com/search?q=&type=image
+Here you can see all images avaible on Docker https://hub.docker.com/search?q=&type=image " Why did he talk about images ? i don't see any picture" Ho sorry, I will explain you in the second part what are images in the  docker jargon :)